BetterDiscord/docs/docs/api/dom.md

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|
-id|string|ID uses for the style element
+id|string|ID used for the style element

 **Returns:** `void`
 ___